-It’s rewarding, but not always straight-forward, to hike the trails around Boquete.
-Panamanian hiking trails aren’t known for being well signposted, and attempting the longer trails independently isn’t recommended.
-Until you are familiar with the terrain, you should always hike with a reputable guide who will know all the ins and outs.
+It’s rewarding, if not always straight-forward, to hike the trails around Boquete.
+Panamanian hiking trails aren’t known for being well-signposted.
+Attempting the longer trails independently isn’t recommended.
+Until you are familiar with the terrain, you should always hike with a reputable guide.
+They’ll know all the ins and outs of the trails.

-The hiking trails around the Boquete area range from relatively flat to steep.
-One of the easier trails, perfect for average hikers and family travellers, is the White Rock Trail (Peña Blanca), located in Bajo Mono just north of town.
-The trail brushes alongside colourful birds chirping high in the trees, sloths lazing in the trees and howler monkeys swinging between branches.
+The hiking trails around the area range from relatively flat to steep.
+One of the easier trails, perfect for average hikers and family travelers, is the White Rock Trail (Peña Blanca).
+It’s located in Bajo Mono, just north of town.
+The trail brushes alongside colorful birds chirping high in the trees.
+You’ll also see sloths lazing in the trees and howler monkeys swinging between branches.
 Plow through to the end of the trail to check out the trail’s namesake and the small waterfall beneath it.

-Other hikes around Boquete include La Artilleria (The Fortress Hike) in Alto Jaramillo, Sendero El Pianista (The Piano Player) near Palo Alto, and the most famous, Sendero de los Quetzales, connecting Boquete with Guadalupe near Cerro Punta.
+Other hikes around Boquete include La Artilleria (The Fortress Hike) in Alto Jaramillo and Sendero El Pianista (The Piano Player) near Palo Alto.
+The most famous hike, Sendero de los Quetzales, connects Boquete with Guadalupe near Cerro Punta.

 Where to Stay in Boquete

 It may be a small town, but choosing where to stay in Boquete can be a challenge with how spread out everything is.
 You’ve got several neighborhoods to choose from.
 Choose between the buzz of central Boquete or the fresh mountain air and serenity of Palo Alto and Alto Jaramillo.

 Although it’s a few kilometers from the center of town, I’d give a thumbs up for staying in the Palo Alto district.
 I’d recommend the stunning Inn at Palo Alto.